devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Administration: With FSx for ONTAP, you can use both AWS-native and NetApp management tools to set up, manage, and monitor your file systems.
 - Data migration: FSx for ONTAP fully supports NetApp SnapMirror replication.
 You can configure SnapMirror to replicate your files, file metadata, and file system configuration, in a matter of minutes.
-- Point-in-time, instantaneous cloning: FSx for ONTAP supports NetApp’s FlexClone feature, enabling you to create a clone of the volumes in your file system instantaneously.
+- Point-in-time, instantaneous cloning: FSx for ONTAP supports NetApp's FlexClone feature, enabling you to create a clone of the volumes in your file system instantaneously.

 ##### Accessibility